Write code.

 Control anything.

-Origin is the open-source platform for controlling robots and hardware devices.
-One CLI to manage devices, install apps, and launch control interfaces — from Arduinos to simulated quadrupeds to humanoids.
+Origin is an open-source platform that lets you control robots and hardware devices.
+Run one command, get a dashboard, connect your devices, and start building — from Arduinos to quadruped robots to humanoids.

 Arduino · Unitree Go2 · Unitree G1 · MuJoCo Simulator · ESP32 · More